 Knowing these stats can help you feel more confident in buying a home in Midlothian.
 While it’s definitely a big step, it’s much less stressful when you know you’re in the right place.

 Is Midlothian, Texas good for families?

 As mentioned earlier, Midlothian has a very strong sense of community and a high population of families.
-When you join one of the many amazing home communities, you’ll find that the majority of your neighbors are also growing families.
+When you join one of the many amazing home communities, you’ll find that most of your neighbors are also growing families.

 It can be a relief to know that the people surrounding you have similar interests and priorities: being safe, having fun, and building a meaningful life with the ones you love.

 For more, check out our blog: 3 Reasons Why Families Are Moving to Midlothian and Prairie Ridge